Hopeful parents considering in vitro fertilization, commonly referred to as IVF, may wonder about success rates and what they can expect.

-Next comes fertilization, where the eggs are combined with sperm in the lab.
+The eggs are then combined with sperm in the lab, a process known as fertilization.

 "The eggs that are fertilized become embryos and these embryos then grow in culture in the lab for the next 5-6 days to reach the normal implantation stage of the embryo, called a blastocyst," Crawford says.
 "At the blastocyst stage, embryos can be transferred into the body, frozen or biopsied for genetic testing."

-"Some include age-related infertility, carrying a genetic disease, need for egg donation or a gestational carrier, severe male factor infertility, tubal factor infertility, ovulatory disorders and fertility preservation or saving embryos for the future," she says.
+"Some include age-related infertility, carrying a genetic disease, need for egg donation or a gestational carrier, severe male factor infertility, tubal factor infertility, ovulatory disorders and fertility preservation or saving embryos for the future," Crawford tsays.

-Crawford tells TODAY.com that IVF success rates directly correlate with age of the egg in cycles without genetic testing for aneuploidy.
+IVF success rates directly correlate with age of the egg, Crawford says.

-"Aneuploidy is genetic abnormalities that increase in prevalence with aging — and is the top reason for the increase in miscarriages and the decrease in pregnancy rates as maternal age rises," she says.
-"However, with pre-implantation genetic testing of the embryos for aneuploidy, we expect success rates (live birth rate) or about 60-65% per genetically normal embryo."
+"Genetic abnormalities ... increase in prevalence with aging — and are the top reason for the increase in miscarriages and the decrease in pregnancy rates as maternal age rises," she says.
+"However, with pre-implantation genetic testing of the embryos for aneuploidy (genetic abnormalities), we expect success rates of about 60-65% per genetically normal embryo."

 Factors that determine IVF success rates

-Crawford says that maternal age is the No. 1 factor that impacts success rates for IVF.
+The mother's age is the No. 1 factor that affects success rates for IVF.

-"The younger the egg, the better quality and the higher probability of normal genetics," she explains.
+"The younger the egg, the better quality and the higher probability of normal genetics," Crawford explains.

 Another factor is ovarian reserve.